-The Project will physically alter more than two acres of land along the shoreline, land under water, and in coastal waters.
+The Project will physically alter land along the shorelines, land under water, and in coastal waters.
 These alterations are necessary for the construction of CSRMUs that will reduce damage to coastal resources caused by coastal storms similar to Hurricane Sandy.
 The Atlantic shorefront CSRMU will require dredging in a borrow area in coastal waters located approximately 3 miles south of the Rockaway peninsula.
-Additionally, beach renourishment, construction of seawalls, groin and hurricane barrier will require placement of constructed elements in submerged coastal areas.
-The USACE has analyzed the impact from constructing these CSRMUs on the resources in question, and has concluded there will be no adverse significant impact on these resources.
-The methods and results of the analyses are presented in the DGRR/EIS section 5.2.2.1.
+Additionally, beach renourishment, construction of seawalls and groins, as well as bulkheads, floodwalls and rock sills along the Jamaica bay shoreline will require placement of constructed elements in submerged coastal areas.
+The USACE has analyzed the impact from constructing these CSRMUs on the resources in question, and has concluded that while there will be no significant adverse impacts on these resources, the project will be constructed according to all federal, state and local permit requirements.
+The methods and results of these analyses are presented in the RDGRR/EIS.